 Let’s face it: teenagers are engaging in sex without the benefit of marriage.
 Not talking about it, and avoiding public discussions only serves to push under wraps the risks involved in engaging in unsafe sex.
-It doesn’t prevent the teenagers from indulging in risky behaviour.
+It doesn’t prevent teenagers from indulging in risky behavior.
 It’s better to educate them on the dangers of teen pregnancies, and the best ways to prevent them.
 Even teenage couples who are married should be taught to have safe sex, rather than risk teenage pregnancy.

 THE WISEST ACTION would be to sit down with your adolescent child/children and talk to them about the changes in their bodies.
 Educating them on the various aspects of how it is as much their hormones which play a critical role in sexual arousal as other factors will eliminate any feelings of guilt surrounding such desires.
-However, it is critical that you simultaneously educate them on what is responsible behaviour, how they can’t shirk responsibility for their actions by claiming it was the hormones, and — most importantly — the value of abstinence.
+However, it is critical that you simultaneously educate them on what is responsible behavior, how they can’t shirk responsibility for their actions by claiming it was the hormones, and — most importantly — the value of abstinence.